Achieving Positive Covert Capacity over MIMO AWGN Channels: Covert Communication over MIMO AWGN Channels with a Secret Codebook

-\begin{cor} The maximum number of nats that can be transmitted covertly and reliably over unit-rank MIMO AWGN channels, when the maximal covert coding rate is diminishing, is $\mathcal{O}({\sqrt{n}})$ nats and the scaling is given by:

-where $\xi_b$ and $\xi_w$ are the LoS path attenuations of the legitimate and the illegitimate receivers' channels, respectively, while ensuring that the illegitimate receiver's sum of the detection error probabilities is lower bounded by $(1-\delta_{kl})$. \end{cor}
+where $\xi_b$ and $\xi_w$ are the LoS path attenuations of the legitimate and the illegitimate receivers' channels, respectively, while ensuring that the illegitimate receiver's sum of the detection error probabilities is lower bounded by $(1-\delta_{kl})$. \end{cor} \begin{remark} The scaling law of SISO AWGN channels, with isotropic transmit and receive antennas, is given by $L=\frac{\sqrt{2}\,{\sigma_w^2}\,{\xi}^2_{\it b}}{\sigma_{\it b}^2\,\xi^2_{w}}$, which coincides with the result in \cite{wang2016fundamental} when $\sigma_b=\sigma_w$, $\xi_{b}=\xi_{w}$ and the channel input is real. \end{remark}